 At the end of the exhibition, there is an educational area with crocodile eggs, young crocodiles, and juvenile crocodiles.
 Get to know about breeding, incubation, and how the park helps in the continuity of species by using the help of careful conservation methods.

-Education: Guided tours are offered to provide information on the life stages of crocodiles and ecological values.
+Education: Guided tours are offered to provide information on the life stages of crocodiles and ecological values, and also include hands-on Baby Crocodile Encounters.

 An indoor museum-like house where people can see interactive exhibits of the history, anatomy, and evolution of reptiles.
 This section is very interactive for adults and children because of the detailed fossils, skeletons, and multimedia display.

-Pro Tip: Going to the museum in advance of the outdoor exhibits to gain some background information regarding the subject of crocodiles.
+Pro Tip: Go to the museum in advance of the outdoor exhibits to gain some background information regarding the subject of crocodiles.

 These sessions are planned throughout the day, and the visitors will observe how the crocodiles are fed, and the park professionals will explain how they feed, how they hunt, and how they survive in the wild.

-Notable: depending on the time of the year, the feeding schedule might change, and, therefore, one should check the schedules inside the entrance.
+Notable: depending on the time of the year, the feeding schedule might change, and, therefore, one should check the schedules inside the entrance or at Baby Crocodile Encounters (11:30 AM & 4:30 PM).

-Have a snack at the air-conditioned cafe of the park or buy crocodile-themed products, clothes, and environmentally friendly souvenirs at the retail store.
+Have a snack at the air-conditioned cafe of the park (African lodge-themed, with sandwiches, snacks, juices, and coffee; multiple dining outlets) or buy crocodile-themed products, clothes, and environmentally friendly souvenirs at the retail store.

 Pro Tip: Book weekday visits (Sunday–Thursday) to avoid weekend crowds and get easy parking near the entrance.